-The University of South Carolina School of Law will begin a Children's Law Certificate program in Spring 2014.
-The goal of the Children's Law Certificate program is to offer students enrolled in the JD program the ability to concentrate in an area of law that benefits children and families.
+The Children's Law Concentration program offers students enrolled in the JD program the ability to concentrate in an area of law that benefits children and families.
 These areas include family law, juvenile justice, education law, and child protection and welfare.

 Students in the program will have a wide variety of classes available to them in the areas of child protection, education law, juvenile justice, and family law.
-They will receive advisement and mentoring from the experienced group of law faculty that teach in these areas.
+They will receive informal advisement and mentoring from the experienced group of law faculty that teach in these areas.
 Students in the program will also receive exposure to speakers and seminars focused in this area.
 The program will also provide career counseling and information on prospective employers throughout the United States.
 Students who successfully complete the certificate program should be well prepared to enter into practice in an area of children's law.

 The University of South Carolina School of Law believes it is well positioned to become a national leader among law schools in this specialty, and there is a need for more lawyers in South Carolina and throughout the nation in this area of practice.
-The University of South Carolina has become known for its leadership in the area of children's law through its affiliation with the Children's Law Center.
+The University of South Carolina has become known for its leadership in the area of children's law through its affiliation with the University of South Carolina's Children's Law Center.
 The Children's Law Center was established in 1995.
 The Children's Law Center provides over 300 training programs a year for attorneys, case workers, guardians ad litem, and law enforcement.

-The following faculty will be affiliated with the Children's Law Certificate Program.
+The following faculty will be affiliated with the Children's Law Concentration Program.
 These faculty will be available to teach courses in the curriculum, supervise writing requirement papers, advise students in the program, and to provide mentorship.